 Amazon vs. eBay vs. Your Own Website: Pros and Cons of Different Marketplaces

-For those getting involved in online selling, there are three main options for selling: Amazon, eBay, and your own website.
-Each has its own pros and cons, and it is important for the ongoing vitality of a business that it avail itself of all possibilities.
-Let’s take a brief look at some of the selling options.
+For those getting involved in online selling, there are three main options to make money: Amazon, eBay, and your own website.
+Each has its own pros and cons, so it’s a good idea to look at all the possibilities for your business.

-Amazon is far and away the biggest online retailer (within the USA).
+Amazon started as an online book retailer but has grown to become far and away the biggest online retailer (within the USA).
+In addition to books they now sell electronics, clothes, toys, and pretty much anything else you can think of.
 According to MSNBC, it is expected that Amazon will top $250 billion in sales this year, or roughly 49.1% of all online sales.

 Pros of selling on Amazon vs eBay

 Easy access to a wide swath of spenders .
 Forbes states that more than 50% of American households have access to an Amazon Prime membership.
-This is just subscribers, there are many more that do not have a Prime membership but still shop on Amazon.
+This is just subscribers, and there are many more that do not have a Prime membership but still shop on Amazon.

 Advertising is run through the same portal .
 When advertising on Amazon, one uses what is now called, “Amazon Advertising.”
 You can use this to setup broad automatic campaigns, or more targeted, specific campaigns.
 This allows you to have great control over your advertising budget, and you know that you are advertising to customers that are already fairly interested in buying a product.

 There are lots of support communities and research tool.
 AMZScout is widely considered the best extension for evaluating potential products.
 There are also other tools that help with streamlining advertising, and Reddit and the Sellers’ Forums provide places to ask questions and learn quickly about the Amazon sales opportunity.

 Cons of selling on Amazon

 It is a wildly competitive marketplace .
 There are more than two million sellers on Amazon, which means in many categories the competition is incredibly high.
 Without careful product selection, you can find yourself toiling away on the eighth or ninth page of a search, never to be seen by customers.
 Alternatively, you may find that the product prices get lower and lower, cutting into your margins and turning a good idea into a waste of money.
-Tools like the simplify this process so you can find successful Amazon FBA products quickly and easily.
+Tools like this simplify the process so you can find successful Amazon FBA products quickly and easily.

+The return policy is extremely beneficial for the customer .
 Amazon panders to their customers in a way almost no other retailer has done.
 The return policy is simple and easy.
 For most items, customers are refunded before ever returning the items they purchased.
 To stay on top of getting reimbursed, there are programs available to help track these returns and make sure the product is actually being returned to inventory.

 Amazon can be strict with their rules, and can suspend quickly .
-There are countless horror stories of successful sellers losing their entire Amazon business because they stepped over one of Amazon’s lines.
-It could be simple such as logging into the wrong Wifi, and can sometimes be blameless such as a competitor making false accusations to hurt your product.
+There are countless horror stories of successful sellers losing their entire Amazon business because they violated one of Amazon’s lines.
+It could be as simple as logging into the wrong Wifi, and can sometimes be out of your control, such as a competitor making false accusations to hurt your product.

 Pros of selling on eBay versus Amazon

+eBay has fewer sellers .
 While once known for the abundance of different sellers peddling their wares, there are actually more independent sellers that make their primary income from Amazon than from eBay.
 It is estimated that only 1.3 million sellers rely on eBay for their main income.
 There are certainly far more ‘amateur sellers’ on eBay, but overall, the competition for fixed price products can be quite low.

-Ebay can be looser with the rules, which can allow a qualified seller to really stand out.
+eBay is more lenient when it comes to rules . eBay can be looser with the rules, which can allow a qualified seller to really stand out.
 When there are many poorly made or unprofessional looking listings it can be easy to excel.
 Use this to your advantage as a seller!

 Cons of selling on eBay

-As noted above, it can be a less competitive environment largely because there are less buyers than on Amazon.
+There are fewer consumers on eBay .
+As noted above, it can be a less competitive environment largely because there are fewer buyers than on Amazon.
 A best selling product on eBay will typically gross far less than a best seller on Amazon.

-Unless you fulfil orders using FBA (which is more expensive to use for a third party site like eBay), you will need your own packaging and shipping operation to sell on eBay.
-This can be a burden on your company, and immediately begins saddling you with overhead.
+It can be harder to fulfil orders on eBay .
+Unless you fulfil orders using FBA (which is more expensive to use for a third-party site like eBay), you will need your own packaging and shipping operation to sell on eBay.
+This can be a burden on your company, and will immediately begin saddling you with overhead.

 Your Own Website